 Create a Unique Selling Point

-In terms of selling yourself to the employment market, a basic undergraduate degree has the same currency as the Leaving Certificate had not so long ago.
-More and more people have degrees.
-Studying abroad ensures that you get a unique selling point out of your undergraduate experience, in addition to your parchment.
+Studying abroad ensures that you get a unique selling point out of your undergraduate and postgraduate experiences, in addition to your parchment.
 Studying abroad is excellent character formation – it strengthens your independence, initiative and confidence.
 It will also ensure your CV is unique.
-In a global employment market, employers are increasingly looking for key personnel with international experience and foreign language skills.
+Most importantly, in a global employment market, employers are increasingly looking for key personnel with international experience and foreign language skills.

 Realistic Entry requirements

-Entry requirements for undergraduate degrees, at most of the universities we represent, are currently lower than those being set by Irish and UK universities.
+Entry requirements for postgraduate degrees, at most of the universities in Continental Europe, are currently significantly lower than those being set by Irish and UK universities.
 This is not a reflection of quality.
-It is a simply an indicator that, in Ireland, our third-level education system is under pressure, as more and more students chase a small number of places in our universities.
+It is a simply an indicator of different perceptions as to students’ “rights” to an education, as well as different national priorities as to the funding of university education.